The Misfit’s Guide to Content Writing

 What is SEO?

-It’s the drabbest name for a thing you’ve ever heard.
-The word ‘optimisation’ makes your eyes glaze over—no one is thinking, wow, what an interesting subject, tell me more!
-(That is until they come here: The Misfit’s Guide to SEO.)
-A lot of people are required to understand SEO as part of their job.
-Only a few weirdos (hi there) enjoy this stuff enough to make it their main job.
+SEO is the drabbest name for a thing you’ve ever heard.
+The word ‘optimisation’ makes your eyes glaze over.
+No one is thinking, wow, what an interesting subject, tell me more!
+(That is, until they come here: The Misfit’s Guide to SEO.)

-Confession time: SEO can be hella tedious so when I get all SEO, I like to lube up the learning nut with some laughs.
-This (totally off-beat) guide to SEO is fun—not forced fun, proper fun.
-You will learn and you will LOL—actual belly LOLs.
-(So here’s hoping you get my sense of humour.)
+Confession time: SEO can be hella tedious, so when I explain it, I like to lube up the learning nut with some laughs.
+This (totally off-beat) guide to SEO is fun—not forced fun—proper fun.
+You will learn and you will lol.
+(Here’s hoping you share my sense of humour.)

-Trust me, you’ll understand everything I reveal to you in this guide to SEO because I wrote it for you business owner that doesn’t have a damn clue.
-So fear not, this isn’t going to hurt a bit.
+Trust me, you’ll understand everything I reveal because I wrote it for you, business owner who doesn’t have a damn clue about the subject.
+Fear not, this isn’t going to hurt me a bit.

-Google is the big daddy of search engines but you’ve probably heard of others like Bing and DuckDuckGo.
-Tailoring websites to the whims of these info vaults is how we gain more organic traffic.
+Google is the Big Daddy of search engines, but there are others (Bing/DuckDuckGo).
+Tailoring your website to the whims of these algorithmic info vaults is how to attract search (organic) traffic.

 SEO isn’t just one thing.